Review by Frank Plowright

 Some elements don’t work as well.
 John Buscema’s bulky, almost Conanesque Batman conveys the impression that illustrating the character wasn’t the treat for him that fans might anticipate.
 Daniel Torres appears interested in drawing everything but Batman, while Jim Lee prioritises pin-ups in preference to storytelling, not that Warren Ellis offers him much.

 Countering that are Gene Colan living up to expectation, and fine efforts from Paul Pope and the team of Alan Brennert and José Luis García-López looking at Gotham’s earlier hero’s first meeting with Batman.
-A spectacular artistic treat ends the book in the form of all too rare English language work from Enrique Breccia.
+A spectacular artistic treat ends the book in the form of all too rare English language work from Enrique Breccia (sample right).
 He takes Alan Grant’s already disturbing tale about the Scarecrow, and twists the master of fear’s demons into exquisitely cross-hatched dark corners.

 It would be seven years before volume three.